ASmi86/Learning/README.md

 The Cafe Menu html and css files are complimentary of each other.

 I finished the Registration form on 08/26/2023.
 Further practice with HTML/CSS.

+Adding a new project Passenger COunter App from Scrimba lessons.